 In addition, during the second quarter of 2004, ITIC entered into nonqualified deferred compensation plan agreements with these executives.
-The amount accrued for all agreements at December 31, 2011 and 2010 was approximately \$5,740,000 and \$5,134,000, respectively, which includes postretirement compensation and health benefits, and was calculated based on the terms of the contract.
-Both the 2011 and 2010 accruals are included in the Accounts Payable and Accrued Liability line item of the Consolidated Balance Sheets.
+The amount accrued for all agreements at December 31, 2012 and 2011 was approximately \$6,303,000 and \$5,740,000, respectively, which includes postretirement compensation and health benefits, and was calculated based on the terms of the contract.
+Both the 2012 and 2011 accruals are included in the accounts payable and accrued liabilities line item of the Consolidated Balance Sheets.
 These executive contracts are accounted for on an individual contract basis.
-On December 24, 2008, the executive contracts were amended effective January 1, 2009 to bring them into compliance with Section 409A of the Internal Revenue Code, and were amended and restated to provide for an annual cash payment to the officers equal to the amounts the Company would have contributed to their accounts under its 401(k) Plan if such contributions were not limited by the federal tax laws, less the amount of any contributions that the Company actually makes to their accounts under the Company's 401(k) Plan.
+On December 24, 2008, the executive contracts were amended effective January 1, 2009 to bring them into compliance with Section 409A of the Internal Revenue Code, and were amended and restated to provide for an annual cash payment to the officers equal to the amounts the Company would have contributed to their accounts under its 401(k) plan if such contributions were not limited by the federal tax laws, less the amount of any contributions that the Company actually makes to their accounts under the Company's 401(k) plan.

 On November 17, 2003, ITIC entered into employment agreements with key executives that provide for the continuation of certain employee benefits upon retirement.
 The executive employee benefits include health insurance, dental insurance, vision insurance and life insurance.
 The benefits are unfunded.
-Estimated future benefit payouts expected to be paid for each of the next five years are \$4,437 in 2012, \$5,678 in 2013, \$6,201 in 2014, \$6,729 in 2015, \$7,262 in 2016 and \$88,280 in the next five years thereafter.
+Estimated future benefit payouts expected to be paid for each of the next five years are \$3,993 in 2013, \$4,462 in 2014, \$4,930 in 2015, \$5,395 in 2016, \$9,489 in 2017 and \$100,231 in the next five years thereafter.